lukdav/robert-price-bm/README.md

 - Ensure the forms loads correctly with required inputs displayed.
 - Check form validation is working correctly.
 - Register/Login/Logout the ensure correct pages load and allauth form work correctly, including errors.
+- Use a real or temporary email address when registering to check if a confirmation email is received.
 - Ensure the correct toast is displayed for each situation.

 Products Page: